Athletics at the 1960 Summer Olympics – Men's long jump

 The men's long jump field event at the 1960 Olympic Games took place on September 2.
 Forty-nine athletes from 34 nations competed.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
-The event was won by Ralph Boston of the United States, the nation's eighth consecutive and 13th overall victory in the men's long jump.
+The event was won by 1 cm by Ralph Boston of the United States, the nation's eighth consecutive and 13th overall victory in the men's long jump.
 Igor Ter-Ovanesyan's bronze was the Soviet Union's first medal in the event.

 Background

 This was the 14th appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 The returning finalists from the 1956 Games were bronze medalist Jorma Valkama of Finland, fourth-place finisher Dmitriy Bondarenko of the Soviet Union, sixth-place finisher Kazimierz Kropidłowski of Poland, twelfth-place finisher Fermín Donazar of Uruguay, and Igor Ter-Ovanesyan of the Soviet Union, who had fouled in all three attempts in the 1956 final.
 Ralph Boston of the United States was favored; the month before the Games he had broken the 25-year-old world record set by Jesse Owens.
 Ter-Ovanesyan, the 1958 European champion, was his biggest challenger.

 The British West Indies, Egypt, Iraq, Malaya, and New Zealand each made their first appearance in the event; Germany competed as the "United Team of Germany" for the first time.
 The United States appeared for the 14th time, the only nation to have long jumpers at each of the Games thus far.